metaplex-foundation/developer-hub/src/pages/candy-machine/sugar/index.md

 description: A detailed overview of Sugar, a CLI tool for managing Candy Machines.
 ---

 Sugar is a command-line tool to interact with Candy Machines.
-It allows you to manage the whole lifecycle of a Candy Machine:
+It allows you to manage the whole lifecycle of a Candy Machine and has the following advantages:

 - single configuration file with all Candy Machine settings;
 - better performance for upload of media/metadata files and deploy of a Candy Machine &mdash; these operations take advantage of multithreaded systems to significantly speed up the computational time needed;